And the multitudes that went before,

 As Our Lord set out from the Mount of Olives for the final descent into the holy city many people had gathered on roadside to welcome Him.
-Many of these had no doubt witnessed His healings, and listened to His preaching, but some perhaps were there to have a glimpse of this Christ Who had been causing a stir by His rather radical teaching.
-As crowds go this would not have much different from any other crowd then and ever since.
+Many of these had no doubt witnessed His healings, and listened to His preaching, but some perhaps were there to have a glimpse of this Christ Who had been causing a stir by His rather teaching that constnatly challenged the Law.
+As crowds go this would not have been much different from any other crowd then and ever since.
 The majority found themselves going along with the general consensus, which was to acknowledge joyfully Jesus as a king.
-Yet within five days the consensus changed.
+Yet within five days the consensus changed to crucify Him.
 The Jewish religious leaders had no difficulty in relying on mob hysteria and fickleness.
 There was something better in the air for them on Good Friday or so they thought!

 The central figure of Palm Sunday is our Blessed Lord despite the clamour from the crowd.
-His teaching on this day is simple for His followers, but difficult for the bystander: peace, illustrated by riding into Jerusalem on a donkey, not a horse as the Roman Governor.
+His teaching on this day is simple for His followers, but difficult for the bystander: peace, illustrated by riding into Jerusalem on a donkey, not a horse as the Roman Governor entered the city.
 The Prince of Peace proclaims that His kingdom is one of peace.
 There is no violence, no retaliation, no retribution in His kingdom.
 Two wrongs never make a right under any circumstance in His kingdom.
-Palm Sunday teaches us to absorb all the hurts, heartaches and the heaviness, otherwise peace will never reign in us or in the world.
+Palm Sunday teaches us to absorb all the hurts, heartaches and the brokenness, otherwise peace will never reign in us or in the world.
 Peace comes from turning the other cheek, going the extra mile and giving and giving of self and time to others until we are drained just as our Lord was drained for us.